Many beginner level language students have the misconception that German is an almost impossible language to learn.

 By listening to feedback either from a language teacher, pen pal, or other experienced German speaker, you’ll be able to improve the nuances with time.

-In doing so, you’ll realize that pronunciation is one aspect of German which really isn’t all that hard.
+In doing so, you’ll realise that pronunciation is one aspect of German which really isn’t all that hard.

 But what about German grammar?
 German grammar – and the cases, in particular – has a reputation for being mindbendingly difficult.